Hatem Dowidar: Early life and education

 Dowidar was born in Cairo, Egypt.
 He earned a Bachelor's degree in Communications and Electronics Engineering from Cairo University, followed by a postgraduate diploma in Industrial Engineering and an MBA from the American University in Cairo.

 He completed executive education programs at institutions such as the University of Chicago Booth School of Business, IMD, London Business School, and Kellogg School of Management.

 Career

 Early career

 Dowidar began his career at AEG/Deutsche Aerospace in 1991 and later worked at Procter & Gamble in various marketing roles.

 Vodafone Group

 He joined Vodafone Egypt in 1999 as Marketing Director and rose to CEO in 2009.
 He led the company to market leadership and profitability.
 Dowidar later held international roles, including CEO of Vodafone Malta, CEO of Partner Markets, and Regional Director for Emerging Markets.

 e& Group

 Dowidar joined Etisalat in 2015 as Group COO, became CEO International in 2016, and Group CEO in 2020.
 Under his leadership, the company rebranded to e& in 2022, expanded globally, and diversified into fintech, AI, cybersecurity, and entertainment.

 Dowidar led e&’s repositioning from a telecom operator into a global technology brand.
 By 2024, e& was ranked the Most Valuable Brand Portfolio in the Middle East and Africa.

+Hatem Dowidar will step down as group CEO of e& at the end of March 2026, handing over to e& UAE chief Masood M. Sharif Mahmood.

+Involvement in Charities, NGOs

+While there is no public record of a personal foundation founded by him, he is a key driver of e&'s ESG (Environmental, Social, and Governance) strategy, which is a core pillar of the company's Vision 2030.

+Hatem Dowidar's social initiatives and public commitments is primarily drawn from e&'s official statements and major international governance bodies.